-The INTO’s Northern Conference recently took place online this year on 3 and 4 March at the Killyhevlin Hotel in Enniskillen and was attended by almost 200 delegates.
+The INTO’s Northern Conference took place on 3 and 4 March at the Killyhevlin Hotel in Enniskillen and was attended by almost 200 delegates.
 Over the course of the two days, INTO members debated and voted on motions submitted by INTO branches and districts throughout the six counties.

 The motions passed at this year’s conference were:

 Conference notes the failure of the Employing Authorities and the Department of Education to respond to the Pay Claim from NITC with an offer that is acceptable to the Council.